Use These ADHD Productivity Hacks to Get Tasks Accomplished

 - Keep your to-do lists nearby at all times.

 Being able to see your to-do list will help you form plans, stay focused and keep yourself organized.
 I check my to-do list as often if not more than I check my phone.

-The bottom line is this: if there’s nothing to distract you then you can’t get distracted.
+The bottom line is this: if there is nothing to distract you then you cannot get distracted.

-You also need to look at your to-do lists when you wake up and when it’s time for bed.
-This way you can start your day off knowing what needs to get done ASAP.
-This has saved me many times when it comes to deadlines and appointments I forgot about.
+You also need to look at your to-do lists when you wake up and when it is time for bed.
+This way you can start your day off knowing what needs to get done as soon as possible.
+This has saved me many times when it comes to deadlines and appointments I had forgot about.

 To give you an idea, I have three to-do lists.
-One is for work and another for school.
-My third to-do list covers “miscellaneous” to-dos like appointments.
+One is for work and another is for school.
+My third to-do list covers miscellaneous to-dos, like appointments.
 I write mine down on notebook paper and usually use at least one whole page.

 There's Room For Improvement

-I hope these ADHD productivity hacks I’ve told you about will help you get more done with your time.
-Also, I’m always looking for new ways to become more productive.
-So if you have any of your ADHD productivity hacks you’d like to share, please comment below and let me know!
+I hope these ADHD productivity hacks I have told you about will help you get more done with your time.